oleystack/event/README.md

 > NOTE: <br />
 > The library is completely type safe <br/>
-> so Linter will inform you when you use wrong payload anywhere
+> so Typescript will inform you when you use wrong payload anywhere

 #### Default payload
 When you don't need the payload and want some default object, you can omit middleware parameters.